 1 Leupold VX-R

-If you are looking for the best of the best, Leupold is going to be a hard one to beat.
+If you are looking for the best of the best, Leupold is going to be hard to beat.
 They have been in the optics game for generations and know what they are about.
 Their reputation is near perfect, their quality unmatched, and their durability some of the best in the world.

 2 Vortex Optics Diamondback